-Performance Target Target Metric Type Target Value Target Period Target Start Year C-9) Number of drivers age 20 or younger involved in fatal crashes (FARS)-2021 Numeric 119.1 5 Year 2017
+Performance Target Target Metric Type Target Value Target Period Target Start Year C-9) Number of drivers age 20 or younger involved in fatal crashes (FARS)-2022 Numeric 115.6 5 Year 2018

-The trend analysis suggests reduction in this category in 2021.
-The 5-year average target proposed for this measure is based on aligning with the goal of a 2% annual reduction established in the SHSP, reducing fatalities over the period from 2015 to 2019.
+The trend analysis suggests reduction in this category in 2022.
+The 5-year average target proposed for this measure is based on aligning with the goal of a 2% annual reduction established in the SHSP, reducing fatalities over the period from 2016 to 2020.

-Performance Measure: C-10) Number of pedestrian fatalities (FARS) Performance Target details
+Performance Measure: C-10) Number of pedestrian fatalities (FARS)

-Performance Target Target Metric Type Target Value Target Period Target Start Year C-10) Number of pedestrian fatalities (FARS)-2021 Numeric 166.7 5 Year 2017
+Performance Target Target Metric Type Target Value Target Period Target Start Year C-10) Number of pedestrian fatalities (FARS)- 2022 Numeric 152.7 5 Year 2018

-The trend analysis suggests an increase in this category in 2021.
-As such, the 5-year average target proposed for this measure is based on reducing the slope of the linear trend line 50% over the period from 2015 to 2019.
+The trend analysis suggests weak linear correlation in this category for target setting in 2022.
+As such, the 5-year average target proposed for this measure is based on aligning with the goal of a 2% annual reduction established in the SHSP, from the period 2016 to 2020.

-Performance Measure: C-11) Number of bicyclists fatalities (FARS) Performance Target details
+Performance Measure: C-11) Number of bicyclist fatalities (FARS)

-Performance Target Target Metric Type Target Value Target Period Target Start Year C-11) Number of bicyclists fatalities (FARS)-2021 Numeric 17.6 5 Year 2017
+Performance Target Target Metric Type Target Value Target Period Target Start Year C-11) Number of bicyclist fatalities (FARS)- 2022 Numeric 17 5 Year 2018

-The trend analysis suggests an increase in this category in 2021.
-The 5-year average target proposed for this measure is based on reducing the slope of the linear trend line 50% over the period from 2015 to 2019.
+The trend analysis suggests a decrease in this category in 2022.
+The 5-year average target proposed for this measure is based on aligning with the goal of a 2% annual reduction established in the SHSP from the period 2016 to 2020.